bobbingwide/uk-tides/README.md

 3. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 ## Upgrade Notice
-# 3.1.0
+# 3.1.1
-Now supports several additional ports.
-Built with latest wp-scripts and shared libraries.
-Tested with WordPress 6.1
+Built with latest wp-scripts.
+Tested with WordPress 6.2

 ## Changelog
-# 3.1.0
+# 3.1.1
-* Fixed: Cater for single quotes in Port name #17
-* Fixed: Rebuild port select list for tidetimes.co.uk and timetimes.org.uk #18
-* Changed: Updated wp-scripts
+* Changed: Updated wp-scripts #23
-* Changed: Updated shared libraries
-* Tested: With WordPress 6.1 and WordPress Multi Site
+* Tested: With WordPress 6.2 and WordPress Multi Site
-* Tested: With Gutenberg 14.5.0
+* Tested: With Gutenberg 15.7.0
 * Tested: With PHP 8.0